 Chinchillas love to play.
 They will run, chase and play with toys.
 They might stand on their hind legs or roll a ball around the cage.
 Chinchillas love people, and they enjoy your presence every day.
 Some even like to be petted, but most would rather perch on your shoulder to groom.

 Your chinchilla might become too aggressive and start biting or barbering (pulling out hair) on other chinchillas.
-Dr. Beth Brettweiser from All Wild Things Exotic Animal Hospital in Indianapolis, Ind. said, “If this occurs, make a loud sound and your chinchilla will freeze.
-Chinchillas have sensitive hearing, so loud sounds will divert their attention towards the noise.”
+Dr. Beth Brettweiser from All Wild Things Exotic Animal Hospital in Indianapolis said, "If this occurs, make a loud sound and your chinchilla will freeze.
+Chinchillas have sensitive hearing, so loud sounds will divert their attention toward the noise.”

 Monitor your chinchilla’s stool.
 Look for changes in size and shape.
 If they are fewer in number, wet or tagged together with other stools, it could be a sign of illness.
 The most alarming abnormal behavior is not eating.
 If your chinchilla stops eating, contact your veterinarian immediately.